danielrs95/notasEstudio/geosat/0_TypeScript.md

 }
 ```

-1. `loggindIdentity` is a generic fucntion that
+1. `loggingIdentity` is a generic function that
    1. takes a type parameter `Type`
    2. an argument `arg` which is an array of `Type`s and returns an array of `Type`s